khambsimp/monio/README.md

 # A Computer is a mathematical construct

 ## Logic
+Human Beings can reason about Computers *exactly*.
+Human Beings can develop written symbollic languages which represent the state of a Computer exactly.
 ## Discrete Mathematics
+Mathematics is a real baseline for Computer Science, and foundational to how people reason about Computers, Data, Information, and Networks.
+Discrete Mathematics tends to focus on techniques useful for, and utilized within Computing.
 ## Algorithms
+Or Algebra designated for Discrete Mathematics, abtracts different approches to define discrete functions using variables.
 ## Data Structures
+Oftentimes to define effcient algorithms a symbolic representation must be created for both the algorithm and the data it operates upon.
 ## Cryptography

 ## Programming Language Theory
 ## Type Theory
 ## Formal Languages